ttaubert/octoblog/source/_posts/2012-02-10-help-us-test-the-new-tab-page.markdown

 Please make sure you don’t report a duplicate bug and check the dependencies of the original New Tab Page bug before filing – [bug 455553](https://bugzilla.mozilla.org/show_bug.cgi?id=455553 "Bug 455553 - New Tab Page feature").

-{% img /images/newtab.png Screenshot of the new tab page %}
+{% img /images/newtab.png The new tab page %}